Getting on camera can make all the difference to your meetings. Turn on your webcam and rock it with our 5 tips.

 Whether you like it or not, webcams are becoming a part of our everyday lives.
-We are involved in video conferencing, Skype chats and virtual learning workshops more and more.
+We are involved in remote meetings, Zoom calls and virtual workshops.
 It is tempting to shy away from using our webcams and just rely on audio, but the benefits of using your webcam well far outweigh the discomfort of ‘being on camera’.

 The more you use your webcam, the more relaxed you will become with it.
 So, get friendly with your webcam and get used to being the star of your own show!
 Here are some tips to help you out.
 (By the way, these tips have all been generated from lessons I have learned from getting it right/wrong myself!)